Deep Freeze (film): Plot

 The Geotech Company has set up a large Antarctic base to drill for oil.
-The facility is staffed by Dr. Monica Kelsey (Alexandra Kamp-Goreneveld), Nelson Schneider (Goetz Otto), and six workers.
-During a raging storm, a research team arrives by helicopter, forced to land due to an even worse storm approaching, sent by Geotech to investigate the death of a worker named Lenny (Robert Axelrod), the disappearance of workers Carl and Lippski, and mysterious tremors hitting the area, hoping to learn the cause of these events before the arrival of a United Nations investigation team who might shut down the base.
-The team's leader, Professor Ted Jacobson (David Millbern), has romantic ties to Dr. Kelsey.
-The rest of his team are four post-grad students: Arianna (Karen Nieci), Tom (Howard Halcomb), Update (David Lenneman), and Curtis (Allen Lee Haff).
+The facility is staffed by Dr. Monica Kelsey, Nelson Schneider, and six workers.
+During a raging storm, a research team arrives by helicopter, forced to land due to an even worse storm approaching, sent by Geotech to investigate the death of a worker named Lenny, the disappearance of workers Carl and Lippski, and mysterious tremors hitting the area, hoping to learn the cause of these events before the arrival of a United Nations investigation team who might shut down the base.
+The team's leader, Professor Ted Jacobson, has romantic ties to Dr. Kelsey.
+The rest of his team are four post-grad students: Arianna, Tom, Update, and Curtis.
 A giant black trilobite makes its appearance and attacks Dr. Kelsey.
 One by one, the rest get picked off by the monster.